 The good news is that watermelon is almost 90% water.
 If you are not used to drinking water during the day, adding fruits and vegetables that are high in water helps you keep hydrated.

 Additionally, thanks to watermelon mainly being water, it adds bulk to your diet without adding calories.
 This leads to feeling fuller and helps you cut down calories—ideal for a bodybuilder in a cutting phase.

 Here’s what Registered Dietitian Lindsey DeSoto says:

 “If you’re trying to lose weight, watermelon is one of the best fruits to include in your diet.
 It’s high in water yet low in calories, which can keep your appetite in check.”

 2. Improves Recovery

-Watermelon has an amino acid called citrulline.
-One of its benefits is that it increases nitric oxide (NO), which helps how your body dilates your blood vessels.
-This means that more oxygen can reach your muscles, which means that you are more likely to increase performance.
+Watermelon has an amino acid called citrulline, found in most pre-workout formulas.
+One of its benefits is that it increases nitric oxide (NO), which helps blood vessels dilate (widen).

 3. Reduces Inflammation